 9) Serve.
 Once the ribs have finished cooking, remove them from the smoker or grill.
 Many folks like to hold them for an hour or so in a beer cooler (faux cambro) thinking that this helps retaion juice and tenderize, but you can serve them immediately.

-Video: How to Make Texas-style Beef Back Ribs
+Video: How to Make Texas-Style Beef Short Ribs

 0 servings per container

 |Saturated Fat 20 g||101 %|